RRROS/R3OS/README.md

-# R3OS
+# R3 OS
-The R3OS is a OS of writing by Rust ,based on Redox, for RISC-V.
+The R3 OS is based on Redox OS, powered by rust and just for RISC-V.